crismali/fantaskspec/README.md

 Fantaskspec
 ===========
 Makes it easy to test your Rake tasks with RSpec.
+[Read this for more.](https://devmynd.com/blog/2015-3-testing-rake-tasks-with-rspec-and-fantaskspec)

 Installation
 ------------